 Refer to Test Policies

-Different organisations have different cultures and business practices; some may have developed from historic need and others from dynamic approaches and may have pre-existing test policies.
+Different organizations have different cultures and business practices; some may have developed from historic needs and others from dynamic approaches and may have pre-existing test policies.

 Things to consider: